supervisely-ecosystem/tutorial-working-with-tags/README.md

 ## Introduction

 In this tutorial we will be focusing on working with tags using Supervisely SDK.
-We'll go through complete cycle from creating TagMeta to assigning Tags to images and objects directly.
+We'll go through complete cycle from creating TagMeta in project to assigning Tags to images and objects directly.

 You will learn:
 1) how to create tags for different tasks and scenarios with various parameters.